djlamont/hello-world/README.md

 # hello-world
-learning the basics

-this is my first project
+--  Using the command line now
-this is just a text file
+--  Using a the pre-installed text editor
-i made some changes